Numerical Optimization of Planar Nozzle Shapes for Fused Deposition Modeling: Shape Optimization Approach

 The objective of the shape optimization is to reduce the feeding force by minimizing the pressure loss.
 To this end, the average pressure is computed at both the inlet and the outlet, and the difference is taken as the pressure loss.
 Specifically, the pressure at each section is obtained by averaging over its cross-sectional area.
 At the inlet, the pressure is evaluated slightly downstream, at a distance $L_{pressure}$ from the actual boundary, in order to obtain more consistent values and to avoid disturbances induced by the inflow condition.
 Our objective function reads:

 Each average pressure value is computed by integrating the pressure over the corresponding cross-sectional area and normalizing by the area size.
-To facilitate comparison across different operating conditions, we additionally define the relative improvement in pressure loss, computed with respect to the initial geometry featuring a $30 \degree$ contraction angle.
+To facilitate comparison across different operating conditions, we additionally define the relative improvement in pressure loss and the relative pressure loss, computed with respect to the initial geometry featuring a $30 \degree$ contraction angle.